-- Split your hair into two sections and out of those sections, split them into two more.
+STEP 1: Split your hair into two sections and out of those sections, split them into two more.
 In total, you should have four sections.

-- Take your first sock and wrap your hair around it, rolling it upwards towards the top of your head.
+STEP 2: Take your first sock and wrap your hair around it, rolling it upwards towards the top of your head.

-- Tie your hair into a knot.
+STEP 3: Tie your hair into a knot.
 Tie it as tightly as possible and consider bobby pinning the sock if it begins to fall loose.

 STEP 4: Repeat the same process with the next three sections.

-- In the morning, gently roll the socks of your hair.
+STEP 5: In the morning, gently roll the socks of your hair.

 Optional: Add dry shampoo to your roots to add some volume and rub a small amount of styling cream through the curls.

-For Short, Coarse Hair
+For Short, Natural Hair

 Hair vlogger Jaleesa Moses shares how she wears her natural hair by sleeping in four simple bantu knots:

-- Split hair into two sections and then split them into two sections again.
+STEP 1: Split hair into two sections and then split them into two sections again.
 Secure each section with a hair elastic.

-- For the two front sections, twist your hair towards the back of your head as high up as possible twisting around the base.
+STEP 2: For the two front sections, twist your hair towards the back of your head as high up as possible twisting around the base.

-- Keep twisting until you can create a mini bun and then tuck the ends very securely.
+STEP 3: Keep twisting until you can create a mini bun and then tuck the ends very securely.

-- In the back, bring your hair high up and twist facing towards the front of your head.
+STEP 5: In the back, bring your hair high up and twist facing towards the front of your head.

-- Optional: Use a stocking or silk scarf to protect your hair while you sleep.
+STEP 7: Use a stocking or silk scarf to protect your hair while you sleep.

 STEP 8: In the morning, carefully untwist the four knots.
 Take a comb and tease your hair, paying the most attention to the back of your hair.
 Finish with hairspray.